 FM 28-105 Special Service Company Jan 1944 | Explains the duties of the company, including structure and organization, and the packing of materials, as well as how to provide athletic, entertainment, music, radio, theatrical, motion picture, library, publications (like a soldier newspaper), and field canteens and exchanges.

-It includes an item list of the different kinds of kits:
+It includes a list of items of the different kinds of kits:

 Kit A and A-1 – Sports and Games.
 One interesting thing is that the kit describes books to be used in playing the activities.
 Such as: Active Games and Contests (1935), TM 21-220 Sports and Games May 1942, among others.
 Kit B and B-1 – Radio and Phonograph Equipment Kit C – Library books Kit D – Musical Instruments and Accessories – Music Books Kit E – Theatrical Equipment and Supplies Kit J – PH-408 Projector Equipment Kit I – Printing and Publishing